bregman-arie/devops-exercises/topics/aws/README.md

 - Uploading images to S3 and tagging them or inserting information on the images to a database
 - Uploading videos to S3 and edit them or add subtitles/captions to them and store the result in S3
-- Use SNS and/or SQS to trigger functions based on notifications or messages receieved from these services.
+- Use SNS and/or SQS to trigger functions based on notifications or messages received from these services.
 - Cron Jobs: Use Lambda together with CloudWatch events to schedule tasks/functions periodically.
 </b></details>